-Things would change when President Theodore Roosevelt decided that the area would benefit from creating a forest in this dry land in 1905.
+Things changed when President Theodore Roosevelt decided that the area would benefit from establishing a forest in this arid region in 1905.

 Through Roosevelt’s plan, water could be used to irrigate semi-arid farmlands to grow forests where animals could be hunted for food and timber and used for building, and the hope was that the trees would draw moisture to the region.